 Skills to Look Out For

-Equally as important as these hard skills, a market research analyst must be a clear communicator, capable of synthesizing the takeaways of their research into an easily digestible report and focusing your attention on what matters.
+Equally as important as these hard skills, a market research analyst must be a clear communicator with expert critical thinking skills, capable of synthesizing the takeaways of their research into an easily digestible report and focusing your attention on what matters.
 For the purposes of conducting primary research, a market research expert should be comfortable talking to every person touching the organization from executives to suppliers.

-A skilled market research analyst will have proficiency in the entire MS Office suite (Excel, Word, PowerPoint) and statistical analysis programs.
-As an added bonus, a market research analyst may have proficiency in programing skills like SQL, R, and Python to really dig into the data.
+A skilled market research associate will have proficiency in the entire MS Office suite (Excel, Word, PowerPoint) and statistical analysis programs.
+As an added bonus, a senior analyst may have proficiency in computer science and programming skills like SQL, R, and Python to really dig into data analysis.
 Sources in hand, a market research analyst will analyze the data using techniques such as a conjoint analysis, maximum difference scaling, and multivariate analysis.

 Ensuring a Successful Engagement

 Once you have found the ideal candidate, make sure to spend the time to adequately onboard the expert to increase the chances of a positive experience and a successful engagement.

 Here are a few suggestions about how to make this transition go smoothly:

 1. Establish realistic expectations.